rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

 **Note!**
-> each status is separated by a comma (,) E.g. pp-tt,pp-tt,
+> each status is separated by a comma (,) E.g. pp-tt,pp-tt

 <a id="M0014"></a>
 ## M0014 Set command table